 If you grew up in an unhealthy or dysfunctional family, it has drastically and permanently altered the course of your life.
 It is absolutely vital to understand how, specifically, this affects you so that you can stand a chance to change patterns of unhealthy choices and behaviors that plague you and your adult life.
+Left unchecked, these patterns can drastically sabotage everything you hold dear in this life.

 The bottom line is that it’s important to realize that you are not crazy.
 Rather, you grew up in a crazy or “dysfunctional” family which caused you to develop essential yet unhealthy survival habits.
 You also learned how to live with “dysfunction as normal” and are not used to a life without chaos.
 To gain freedom from your past, you need to learn exactly how this has impacted you.